 In addition to collagen and elastin depletion, several other factors contribute to skin laxity:

 The layer of fat beneath the skin, known as subcutaneous fat, provides volume and support.
-As this fat diminishes with age, the skin may sag and lose its plumpness.
+As this fat diminishes with age, the skin may sag and lose its plumpness, prompting individuals to consider cosmetic options like a facelift.

 Gravity exerts a constant force on the body, causing tissues to droop over time.
-Areas with less underlying support, such as the cheeks and neck, are particularly prone to the effects of gravity.
+Areas with less underlying support, such as the cheeks and neck, are particularly prone to gravity’s effects.

-Facial movements and expressions, when repeated over the years, can contribute to forming fine lines and wrinkles.
+When repeated over the years, facial movements and expressions can contribute to forming fine lines and wrinkles, which many seek to address through skin tightening treatments.
 Dynamic wrinkles, often caused by muscle contractions, can become more apparent with age.

 Strategies for Warding Off the Aging Process in Your Skin